Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 - [x] [arXiv 2020] ([paper](https://arxiv.org/pdf/2002.07522.pdf)) Few-Shot Few-Shot Learning and the role of Spatial Attention
     * reported 80% acc
     * Interesting
-- [x] [arXiv 2020] An Ensemble of Epoch-wise Empirical Bayes for Few-shot Learning
-    * addon on the SIB(semi) 81% on 5shot in miniImagnet
 - [x] [arXiv 2020] StarNet: towards weakly supervised few-shot detection and explainable few-shot classification
     * explanable few-shot classification
     * 79% on mini-imagenet
-- [x] [arXiv 2020] TAFSSL: Task-Adaptive Feature Sub-Space Learning for few-shot classification
-    * 77% for 1shot and 84.99 for 5-shot on mini-Imagenet
 - [x] [arXiv 2020] Associative Alignment for Few-shot Image Classification
     * assit with base instances
-- [x] [arXiv 2020] Unraveling Meta-Learning: Understanding Feature Representations for Few-Shot Tasks
-- [x] [arXiv 2020] Selecting Relevant Features from a Universal Representation for Few-shot Classification
-    * mixup the final feature with multi model output or multi depth layer in the models output
 - [x] [arXiv 2020] Few-Shot Learning with Geometric Constraints
     * main contribution is on remain accurarcy for both novel and base
     * outperform in both situations on miniImagenet
-- [x] [arXiv 2020] ([code](http://github.com/WangYueFt/rfs/)) Rethinking Few-Shot Image Classification: a Good Embedding Is All You Need?
-    * finetune is all you need
-    * 62.02% or 64.82% 1-shot and 79.64% or 82.14% 5shot
 - [x] [arXiv 2020] A New Meta-Baseline for Few-Shot Learning
 - [ ] [arXiv 2020] [exist code] Negative Margin Matters: Understanding Margin in Few-shot Classification
     * 62% for 1shot